Who we are

 Our role is to be an independent, informed and influential voice that makes a positive difference and advocates for people across Northern Ireland in Health and Social Care.

 Our vision is a Health and Social Care service that is shaped by the needs and experience of patients, clients, carers and communities.
-Our values are:
+In our work we express our values as:

 - Put people at the centre of all we do.